 Employment at will is the standard in California.
 It means that an employer can fire you at any time, for any reason; just not an illegal reason.
 It also means that you can quit at any time, without any reason.
-The exceptions to employment at will are when you have a union membership or when you have a contract for employment that has a certain term of employment.
+The exceptions to employment at will are when you have a union membership, are a government worker, or when you have a contract for employment (like a professional athlete) that has a certain term of employment.

 What Does Wrongful Termination Mean?

 Wrongful termination occurs when an employer fires you for any illegal reason.
-It could be discrimination, retaliation, harassment, or because you engaged in some sort of protected activity, like complaining about illegal activity on the part of the employer.
+It could be discrimination, retaliation, harassment, or because you engaged in some sort of protected activity, like complaining about overtime pay, unsafe conditions at work, or illegal activity on the part of the employer.

 What Is Employment Discrimination?